chalmundev/nodto/README.md

 Every host has a `host_id`, a u64 integer which is mapped to their NEAR account_id.
 Hosts can look this up using `get_host_id(account_id: AccountId) -> u64` it is the same across all events.

 When hosts are finished inviting guests, they can claim their bounty using `host_withdraw`.
 This method can ONLY be called once.
-Therefore hosts should do this when they are either finished inviting and they think no more guests will sign up with their `host_id` or when they reached `max_invites`.
+Therefore hosts should do this when they are either finished inviting and think no more guests will sign up with their `host_id` or when they have reached the `max_invites`.

-Guests can still register after a host has been paid, but the host will no be able to receive the funds.
+Guests can still register after a host has been paid but the host will no longer be able to receive the funds.

 ## Guests